MahmoudMuhammedAli/WE-Wurks-back-end/README.md

-# WE-Wurks-back-end
-### The back end and data base of we wurks
-### The UI is based on WorkEver https://workever.com/.

 # NOTE FOR THE TA : <br/>
 ### The origenal front-end Repo can be found here and it's written by mohammed said: `https://github.com/KreativeKommit/wewurx`
 you need to either have a .env file with the data base uri and the port to run run on "prefered port`4000`" and also the token for JWT<br/>